kormoi/dbtasker/README.md

 ## Configuration File

-DbTasker requires a configuration JSON file to connect to your MySQL database and define runtime behavior.
+DBTASKER requires a configuration JSON file to connect to your MySQL database and define runtime behavior.
 This config file allows you to:

 - Set database connection credentials
 - Control whether databases, tables, or columns are dropped